Musaddiq625/generic_bloc_listener/README.md

 ## Features

 - 🎯 Generic BLoC listener that works with any state type
+- 🔒 Type safety with compile-time validation of distinct state types
 - 🔄 Built-in state listener for custom state handling
 - ⏳ Automatic loading state handling with circular progress indicator
 - ✅ Success state callback with context and state access